-Nearly 60 years later, the wage gap persists, though it is narrowing.
-Women earn 82 cents for every dollar earned by men.
-Latinos in California earn 69 cents for every dollar white men earn.
-Black executive women earn 62 cents for every dollar White executive men earn.
+Nearly 60 years later, the wage gap persists, though it's narrowing.
+Women now earn 83 cents for every dollar earned by men, though some communities fare worse.
+Native women earn 50 cents and Latinas earn 49 cents for every dollar white men earn.

 Federal, state, and local pay equity laws have continued to emerge over the years to address the wage gap and its root problems.
 Here are some of the laws you should know.